nealmcb/farthest-naked-eye-star/README.md

 Python software to search Gaia for "most distant naked-eye star" candidates

-Code written mostly by ChatGPT o3-mini, evolved via dozens of prompts by Neal McBurnett, 2025-02-01
+Code written with significant help from ChatGPT o3-mini, evolved and polished after dozens of prompts by Neal McBurnett, 2025-02

 # Usage
 ```